viamrobotics/docs/docs/tutorials/control/flutter-app.md

     You need it to support the iOS simulator.

 {{% alert title="Flutter version" color="note" %}}
-We recommended using Flutter 3.19.6, as this sample app was tested with this version.
+We recommend using Flutter 3.19.6, as this sample app was tested with this version.
 `fvm` is a useful tool for targeting specific flutter versions.
 You can run `fvm use 3.19.6` in the terminal before building your sample app to target Flutter 3.19.6.
 {{% /alert %}}